tandica/tandica/README.md

 ### I'm a full-stack developer from Toronto, Ontario.

 - 🌱 I’m currently enhancing my Linux skills
-- 👀 I’m interested in learning more about security and DevOps
+- 👀 I’m interested in learning more about Security, DevOps and Networking
 - ⚡ Fun fact: when I'm not coding, I paint! 🎨

 ### Send me a message 📫